aliabudal/k-Clique-to-SAT/README.md

-# k-Clique to SAT Reduction
+# k-Clique to SAT Reduction:
 The objective is to identify a polynomial reduction from the kClique problem, to the SAT problem, its implementation in a programming language, and the comparison of the running times between a script that solves kClique in exponential time and another that